-You'll get your best answer from a famous case decided by the U.S. Supreme Court case, known as Feist Publications, Inc., v.
+A well-known U.S. Supreme Court case, known as Feist Publications, Inc., v.
 Rural Telephone Service Co., 499 U.S. 340 (1991), provides some insight into this area of the law.
-There, the Court allowed a company to copy a local telephone book prepared by another company on the ground that facts are not subject to copyright protection and collections of facts aren't subject to copyright violations unless there is creativity involved in how the facts are arranged.
+There, the Court allowed a company to copy a local telephone book prepared by another company on the ground that facts are not subject to copyright protection and collections of facts are not subject to copyright violations unless there is creativity involved in how the facts are arranged.
 The Court held that merely arranging names alphabetically did not involve adequate creativity to extend protection to the phone book as a "collection of facts."